Browse Expertise

 About |

 Dr Mike Bourke is an agricultural scientist and geographer and is a specialist in PNG and Pacific village agriculture.
 He is an Honorary Associate Professor at The Australian National University and a self-employed consultant.
 He has been continuously involved in research, training, consulting and development work in PNG and the Pacific Islands since 1970, and lived in PNG for 13 years.
-He has written over 200 papers on PNG agriculture; and has written and edited 10 books on PNG and Pacific agriculture.
-His most recent major book is Food and Agriculture in Papua New Guinea.
-He has conducted fieldwork in all 85 rural districts of PNG, as well as in parts of Vanuatu, Solomon Islands and other Pacific Island countries.
-Since mid-2015, he has been closely involved helping to reduce the impact of the 2015 drought and frosts on food security in rural PNG. |
+He has written over 200 papers on PNG agriculture; and has written and edited 12 books on PNG and Pacific agriculture, including Food and Agriculture in Papua New Guinea.
+He has conducted fieldwork in all 92 rural districts of PNG, as well as in parts of Vanuatu, Solomon Islands and other Pacific Island countries.
+He continues to engage in field studies in PNG, consulting there and writing on PNG and Pacific Island agriculture and related issues. |

 Specialities |